KingChampion36/chemistryedu/docs/physical-chemistry/solution/questions-based-on-concentration-terms.md

 ---
 title: Solution | Questions based on Concentration Terms
+description: In this article, we will discuss questions based on concentration terms.
+Concentration Terms are used to express the amount of solute dissolved in a solvent.
 ---

 # [![ChemistryEdu Logo](../../images/favicon.svg){ align=left, width=3.8% }](../../index.md)  Solution | Questions based on Concentration Terms